 Sure!
 But do let us know that you or they are doing so.
 Knowing a poet’s age can help us tailor feedback and recommendations to them.
 If we know a poet is 6-years-old we’ll try to refrain from quoting obscurely from Judith Butler or Frantz Fanon.

 5. What if I can’t afford to submit?

-We’d like 1WC to be a welcoming platform, so we’ve tried to develop a pricing scheme that helps us mediate the costs of presenting and managing the studio while also being as affordable as possible to as many poets as possible.
+We’d like 1WC to be a welcoming platform, so we’ve tried to develop a donation system that helps us mediate the costs of presenting and managing the studio while also being as affordable as possible to as many writers as possible.
 We’re private individuals and unfortunately don’t have the safety net of an institution or an institution’s resources behind us.
-That’s to say, at this point, we are two people who manage the reading, the responding, as well as all the website and social media, etc. this endeavor requires.
+That’s to say, at this point, we manage the reading, the responding, as well as all the website and social media, etc. this endeavor requires.